Edmonton Spousal Support Lawyers

 Either member of a couple may apply for spousal support, but it generally goes to the couple who makes the least amount of income.
 Neither party is entitled to support, and one of the first issues the court may address is whether either party should receive support at all.

 There are three types.
 The first is contractual support.
 A spouse will get this support if the couple has a valid prenuptial agreement that entitles them to it.
 The second is compensatory support.
-This is support that a spouse who has given up career, educational, or earning opportunities for the benefit of the family.
+This supports that a spouse who has given up a career, educational or earning opportunities for the benefit of the family.
 The third type is non-compensatory support, meant to address a significant economic hardship that might be caused by the breakdown of the marriage.
 Lawyers will have to prove one spouse or the other is eligible under any of these categories.

 The purpose of spousal support is to help each spouse become financially independent within a reasonable period of time.
-Lifelong awards are very rare, and would be most likely when the payee is an elderly person whose job prospects may be slim even with retraining.
+Lifelong awards are very rare and would be most likely when a payee is an elderly person whose job prospects may be slim even with retraining.
 This is especially true when the payee gave up career prospects to take care of the home, and children.

 Call (780) 474-7777 to schedule an appointment with one of our top-notch divorce lawyers.
 We can help you navigate the complexities of your spousal support case.